Martha Mary O'Neill

 Martha Mary O'Neill (1878–1972), known by her religious name as Mother Patricia, was an Australian nun who became superior general for the Australian Union of the Sisters of Mercy.
 She was born in Cork, Ireland, and emigrated with her family to Victoria, Australia, in 1886.
 She joined the Sisters of Mercy as a young woman, professing her vows in 1903.
 She became superior general of the newly formed Australian Union of the Sisters of Mercy in 1954, and served in this role for twelve years, retiring in 1966.

-Biography

 Early years

 Martha Mary O'Neill was born on 18 November 1878, in Cork, Ireland.
 Her parents were William O'Neill, who was an accountant, and Hannah O'Neill (née O'Regan).
 She was their first child.
 In 1886, the family emigrated to Australia and settled in Kyneton, Victoria.
 O'Neill was enrolled at the Sisters of Mercy convent school in Kyneton.
 She began teaching in 1898 at the St. Bridget's school in Maldon, Victoria.